ArtemiOllin/gke-workload-autoscaling-quicklab/README.md

     *   In the **CPU** chart, notice that the **Requested CPU** is **4 cores**, but the actual **CPU Usage** is only around **1 core**.
 This is a massive waste of reserved resources, and it's preventing the HPA from working correctly.

 2.  **Measure Baseline Performance:**
-    The load generator (`workload-2`) runs in cycles and reports the total number of successful requests at the end of each run.
-Let's find this number.
+    The load generator (`workload-2`) runs in a continuous loop.
+Let's find the performance result from its first full run.
     *   Navigate back to the **Workloads** screen.
     *   Click on `workload-2-loadgen`.
     *   Go to the **Logs** tab.